clausehound/clausehound-blog/content/blog/who-would-win-mlk-versus-henry-ford/index.md

 author: alva@clausehound.com
 tags: ["Journey","aching"]
 date: 2018-05-13 13:01:49
-description: "This past week, I as well as a group of respected colleagues, were confronted with the dilemma to choose between the following quotes to decide which of the two is more inspiring to me:
+description: "This past week, I as well as a group of respected colleagues, were confronted with the dilemma to choose between the following quotes to decide which of the two is more inspiring to me: 'I have a dream' or 'If I had asked people what they wanted, they would have said faster horses'."
-“I have a drea..."
 ---

 This past week, I as well as a group of respected colleagues, were confronted with the dilemma to choose between the following quotes to decide which of the two is more inspiring to me: